How to Research Salaries When Job Hunting

 The 'What Color Is Your Parachute?' author favors these six sites

-Richard N. Bolles, considered to be the father of the modern career development field, is author of the bestselling job-hunting book of all time: What Color Is Your Parachute?
-His latest books are What Color Is Your Parachute?
+Richard N. Bolles, considered to be the father of the modern career development field, is author of the bestselling job-hunting book of all time: What Color Is Your Parachute? (the 2015 edition has just been published).
+His other recent books are What Color Is Your Parachute?
 Guide to Rethinking Interviews and What Color Is Your Parachute?
 Guide to Rethinking Resumes.

 If you’re looking for a job, you might want to research salaries before heading into an interview.